 If you’re like me, you are always looking to up-level your workouts without sacrificing your time.
 Good news, Rockstar – today’s 15-minute Total Body Sculpt is for YOU!

 One of the best ways to sculpt a lean, sleek physique is to add resistance to your routine.
-Resistance training (also called strength training) not only helps you burn fat and strengthen muscle, it also speeds up your metabolism and helps you sleep better at night.
+Resistance training (also called strength training) not only helps you burn fat and strengthen muscle, it also supports your metabolism and helps you sleep better at night.

 No equipment?
 No worries!

-It doesn’t take fancy gym machines to get the job done – you can use common weighted household items (think water jugs, bottles of olive oil, heavy books) or even your own bodyweight to increase the intensity of your strength-training sweat sesh.
+It doesn’t take fancy gym machines to get the job done – you can use common weighted household items (think water jugs, bottles of olive oil, heavy books), dumbbells, or even your own bodyweight to increase the intensity of your strength-training sweat sesh.

 Today, I’ve got my mat, the option to use a couple of full water bottles OR some dumbbells, an ottoman or elevated surface like the side of your couch, and a rolled up towel (a Bosu ball would also work).
 You can use the same, something similar, or nothing at all – no matter what, this workout will rock you head to toe, so let’s go!